dannystewart/dsbin/README.md

 ## Meta Scripts
 - **dsver**: Show installed versions of my packages.
 - **lsbin**: Lists executable files and their descriptions based on docstrings.
-(What produced the list you're looking at right now.)
+What you're looking at now.

 ## File Management
 - **backupsort**: Sorts saved backup files by adding a timestamp suffix to the filename.